Monday, August 12, 2024

 It's Ten pm.
 Do You Know Where Your President Is?

 I’ve long been focused on the importance of local matters and of supporting locally owned businesses, of being involved in local movements, local charities and local service.
-Because local is where we live day in and day out.
+Because local is where we live, day in and day out.

 A tragedy unfolding in a distant land captures our attention and, of course, the media conduct saturation coverage of the downed Malaysian airliner, illegal immigration, Middle East mayhem and Russian military adventurism.
 But, despite the air time they dominate and the collective mental position they assume, those issues don’t seem to change the rhythm of our lives in noticeable ways except insofar as they cause us anxiety.

-I received a voter’s pamphlet in my mailbox last week and began reading about the people who’ve put themselves up for election to local, county and state public office, along with those who for some reason would like to be members of Congress.
+I received a voter’s pamphlet in my mailbox last week and began reading about the people who’ve stepped up for election to local, county and state public office, along with those who for some reason would like to be members of Congress.
 It's time to exercise one of my most fundamental rights and I’m shame-faced to admit that I’ve paid little attention to most of the candidates, though some are familiar, having already done creditable work for all of us who live around here.

 Everyone seems to have an opinion about Barack Obama, and the news media track his movements for us minute by minute.
 We always know where he is, what he’s said on just about every subject and how his job approval ratings have lately risen or fallen.
 But the President’s itinerary, speeches and policies seldom have immediate effect when it comes to local practice of law enforcement, the creation and tending of parks, management of schools, maintenance of roads, formulation and interpretation of zoning laws, provision of mental health services and dozens of other matters that do, in fact, directly touch us and our children and grandchildren in our towns, schools and neighborhoods every day.
 Those matters are the province of the offices sought by people whose names appear on the “off-year” ballot and, in presidential election years, below the candidates for that "highest office."
 I'm of the mind that our ballots are built upside down.